-From the first through the sixth month of continuous initial service, Annual Leave is not available for use, but is credited for record keeping purposes.
-All employees may carryforward 50 days of leave from year-to-year.
-The employee shall receive payment at his/her regular rate of pay for all leave in excess of 50 days as of December 31 of each year, the use of which was requested but denied for business reasons.
+All employees may carry-forward fifty (50) days of leave from year-to-year.
+The employee shall receive payment at his or her regular rate of pay for all leave in excess of fifty (50) days as of December 31 of each year, the use of which was requested but denied for business reasons.
 The University shall not deny the use of Annual Leave after it was approved by a supervisor or a member of Management, except in extraordinary circumstances.
 In cases where denial causes an employee to incur unavoidable financial losses, i.e., airplane tickets and/or hotel reservations, the University shall reimburse the employee upon proof of loss including any late cancellation charges and applicable taxes.
-Reimbursement shall occur within two (2) pay periods of providing proof of loss.
+Reimbursement shall occur within two (2) pay periods of the employee's provision of proof of loss.